afry/energy-trading-simulator/README.md

 Make sure you have an active subscription on Azure and access to the relevant Resource group: _JonstakaPOC_.
 Make sure pgAdmin is installed and setup with password (personal, will not affect the access of others).
+Make sure your ip address is in JonstakaPOC/database_jonstaka/Networking.

 To access the server:

 Right click Server in the left drop down menu in pgAdmin and choose Register -> Server...